davejagoda/moave/README.md

 commonly.
 Instead of having a Virtual Env for each project, I find that most can just use this one.

+####### *Nota bene*

+My Virtual Env use case is to easily configure non-core Python libraries without modifying the site packages and without needing to be root.
+I am not trying to solve the 'project X needs this version N of library L' problem (since I haven't faced it yet with Python).

 ###### Bibliography

 http://docs.python-guide.org/en/latest/dev/virtualenvs/